codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   max-width="70%"
   %}

-### Creating rules for runtime environments and resources
+### Creating rules for Pipeline Runtimes and runtime environments

-Create rules for runtime environments and how to use the environment and m resources in pipelines.
+Create rules for runtime environments and how to use the environment and resources in pipelines.

-#### Example 1: Create rule to define access to runtime environments
+#### Example 1: Create rule to define access to Pipelin Runtimes

-This example illustrates how to create rules for Build Runtime Environments to restrict access by teams, and grant the same team all privileges to manage runtime environments within pipelines.
+This example illustrates how to create rules for Pipeline Runtimes to restrict access by teams, and grant the same team all privileges to manage runtime environments within pipelines.

 **Scenario**:
 We want the DevOps team to be able to: